 Cats suffering from liver disease can show a variety of nonspecific symptoms, such as vomiting, lack of appetite, or weight loss, as well as more severe symptoms like jaundice, or yellowing of the skin and sclera (whites of the eyes).
 Liver disease is not curable but the symptoms can be managed.
-Your vet will create a treatment plan for you cat so that they can start feeling better.
+Your vet will create a treatment plan for your cat so that they can start feeling better.

-Chronic kidney disease (CKD) is a very common disease of senior cats Other symptoms of CKD include a considerable increase in drinking, a change in urine output, a loss of appetite, dehydration, a dull mood, poor fur coat, and weakness.
+Chronic kidney disease (CKD) is a very common disease of senior cats.
+Other symptoms of CKD include a considerable increase in drinking, a change in urine output, a loss of appetite, dehydration, a dull mood, a poor fur coat, and weakness.
 Similar to liver disease, kidney disease cannot be cured but the symptoms can be managed.
 If your senior cat starts showing any urinary signs have your cat seen by your vet.
 If they diagnose your cat with CKD they can talk to you about supportive care, both at home and in hospital, to help your cat cope with his/her renal insufficiency.

-Overactive thyroid is another very common disease of senior cats.
+An overactive thyroid is another very common disease of senior cats.
 Symptoms, in addition to vomiting, can include weight loss despite an increase in eating and drinking, diarrhea, increased urination, and excessive vocalizations.
 If your senior cat is showing any of these symptoms your vet will want to run bloodwork to check their thyroid hormone levels.
 If your cat is indeed hyperthyroid, your vet will talk to you about daily medication to help treat the symptoms of this disease.

 Sometimes vomiting, when in conjunction with diarrhea in a young kitten that hasn't been routinely dewormed, can be a sign of unchecked parasitic infection.
 Checking a stool sample and prescribing the appropriate dewormer can quickly correct this.

-If your struggling with a pukey cat at home, don't resign yourself to the common myth that it's normal for a cat to vomit on a semi-regular basis.
+If you're struggling with a pukey cat at home, don't resign yourself to the common myth that it's normal for a cat to vomit on a semi-regular basis.
 Schedule an appointment with your veterinarian to help get to the bottom of why your cat is vomiting and your cat (and your floors) will thank you.